FirmwGuy/CEP/docs/LAYER-BOOTSTRAP-POLICY.md

 ## Technical Details
 - **Kernel-first mindset**
-  - The kernel only guarantees `cep_l0_bootstrap`, heartbeat primitives, the mailroom, and shared services (namepool, journal, storage).
+  - The kernel only guarantees `cep_l0_bootstrap`, heartbeat primitives, and shared services (namepool, journal, storage).
 All other components are optional.
   - Kernel code and tests must succeed with zero upper-layer state; stubbing or mocking those packs is fine, but never require them for basic coverage.

 - **Designing an upper-layer pack**
   - Treat the pack as a plugin that calls into public L0 APIs.
-Its bootstrap should probe for prerequisites (for example, mailroom readiness) and bail out cleanly if unavailable.
+Its bootstrap should probe for prerequisites (for example, heartbeat readiness) and bail out cleanly if unavailable.
   - Registration should be idempotent.
 Repeated calls must verify existing descriptors or state rather than mutating blindly.
   - Readiness signals belong to the pack itself (e.g., `/CEP:sig_sys/ready/CEP:coherence`).
 Emit them only after the pack has prepared its storage and registered enzymes.